Travel and transport services when you have cancer

 Travel can be very expensive to arrange if you have mobility problems.
 Potential costs can include:

 transport to and from the airport or other arrival point

 expenses for a travel companion or helper

 payment for extra seats if a stretcher is needed (or a reclining first class seat if this is cheaper or recommended)

-the cost of transporting any equipment that may need to be taken.
+transporting any equipment that you may need.

 You may want to contact the travel company in advance so you can plan for any extra costs.